stefanocoretta/rticulate/cran-comments.md

 ## Tests

-- Tested with RHUB on linux, m1-san, macos, macos-arm64, windows, ubuntu-release, ubuntu-next, ubuntu-gcc12, ubuntu-clang.
+- Tested with RHUB on  linux, windows, ubuntu-clang, ubuntu-gcc12, ubuntu-next, ubuntu-release.
 - Tested with devtools::check_win_devel().

 Possibly misspelled words in DESCRIPTION are spelled correctly: